voschezang/coding-handbook/subjects/desire.md

   - Excitement.
 Energy.
 Arousal.
 Surprise.

 - 📉 Less pain.
 Avoiding unpleasant feelings.
 Avoiding discomfort, frustration.
+  - Dissociate or mitigate.
+E.g. not paying attention.

 **Position**.
 Expectations on how you will feel in the future.